ChristianSteger/Precipitation_indices/README.md

 The folder **comparison** contains Python scripts to compare obtained results with other methods:

 - **precipitation_indices_CDO.sh**: Compute the same precipitation indices with [CDO](https://code.mpimet.mpg.de/projects/cdo/).
 This methods is approximately ~7 times slower than applying **precipitation_indices.py**
-(depending on the available CPUs/threads).
+(depending on the available number of CPUs/threads).
 With CDO, percentiles are estimated by sorting the data into bins (see [CDO Manual](https://code.mpimet.mpg.de/projects/cdo/embedded/cdo.pdf)) to reduce memory consumption.
 By default, 101 bins are applied.
 To obtain more accurate results, the bin size can be increase with e.g. *export CDO_PCTL_NBINS=1001*.

 - **python_versus_CDO.py**: Compare output from **precipitation_indices.py** with results from the above shell script applying CDO.